 - Enable parental control on your browser.
 (We have discussed it in details in some of the previous sections).

 - This implies cheating programs for better performing in games which may contain malware or viruses.

-- Your child will always find a way how to play online: at school, at friend’s place.
+- Your child will always find a way how to play online: at school, at friend’s.
 You‘d better tell your kids about the risk and convince them to be careful on the network.

 3. Children are vulnerable to fall into fraudsters’ hands.
 Explain then how to deal with unknown letters not suffer from possible negative outcomes.
 You read about virtual scams in one of our guide’s sections.

-4. The Internet space has a lot of malware and viruses which can get in your child’s computer.
-It is you who is able to enforce their computer with the highest level of protection.
-You can always consult our guide to defend your kid’s computer system.
+4. The Internet space has a lot of malware and viruses which can get into your child’s computer.
+It is you who is can enforce their computer with the highest level of protection.
+You can always use our guide to defend your kid’s computer system.

 5. Everybody knows that spending too much time online causes internet addiction.
 Children are even more vulnerable to it.
 Before they fall a victim of virtual space, it is high time for parents to manage the time their kids spend online.
 We hope that you have found our tips useful and will apply them to avoid your child’s internet addiction.

 6. If your kid is crazy about online games, you should be concerned about potential virtual threats: malware, bullying, inappropriate content and others.
 It is vital to take precautions in order not to impose your children to risks.
 Now you know how to protect your children when they play games online.